Electricity(Copyright © 2016 Piero Scaruffi)

 In 1883 Edison's collaborator Luther Stieringer supervised the electric illumination of the Louisville Exposition, the first exposition entirely lit by incandescent lighting.

-Edison exhibited an electric phonograph at the Universal Exposition of Paris in 1889, the same world fair that inaugurated the tallest building in the world, Gustave Eiffel's 300-meter cast-iron tower.
+Edison exhibited an electric phonograph at the Universal Exposition of Paris in 1889, a centennial celebration of the French Revolution, the same world fair that inaugurated the tallest building in the world, Gustave Eiffel's 300-meter cast-iron tower.

 Alternating Current(Copyright © 2016 Piero Scaruffi)

 In 1883 Lucien Gaulard, an inventor from France, demonstrated in London his transformer for alternating current that allowed power stations to transmit electricity over very long distances at high voltage and then reduce the voltage at the destination.
 In 1884 Gaulard's transformer was adopted to transmit electricity from Torino to Lanzo in Italy, a 40 km distance.